Electricity

 ê°ì²ì : 3rd October.
 In commemoration of the first formation of the nation of ancient Korea.Christmas

 í¬ë¦¬ì¤ë§ì¤/ì±íì has become a major holiday in Korea due to the large number of Christian converts in recent times.
-As such, it is an ideal time to visit and soak up the festive mood, and maybe listen to a couple of Korean renditions of popular Christmas songs.Climate
+As such, it is an ideal time to visit and soak up the festive mood, and maybe listen to a couple of Korean renditions of popular Christmas songs.Culture

 Korea has clear four seasons.
 Of course it is a blessed thing for us.
 We can see various scenes all around.